Pre-existence of Christ: Oneness Pentecostals

 Oneness Pentecostals are nontrinitarian Pentecostal Christians who do not accept the pre-existence of Christ as distinguished from God the Father, believing that, prior to the incarnation, only "the timeless Spirit of God (the Father)" existed.
-Afterwards God "simultaneously dwelt in heaven as a timeless Spirit, and inside of the Son of Man on this earth."
+Afterwards God "simultaneously dwelt in heaven as a timeless Spirit, and inside of the Son of God on this earth."
 However, the United Pentecostal Church International, a large Oneness denomination, says in their statement of faith that "The one God existed as Father, Word, and Spirit" prior to the incarnation.

 Although Oneness Pentecostals accept that "Christ is the same person as God," they also believe that "The 'Son' was 'born,' which means that he had a beginning."
 In other words, "Oneness adherents understand the term [Son] to be applicable to God only after the incarnation."
 They have consequently been described as holding an essentially unitarian position on the doctrine, and of denying the pre-existence of Christ.
 However, some members of the movement deny this interpretation of their beliefs.

 Denial of the doctrine

 Throughout history there have been various groups and individuals believing that Jesus' existence began when he was conceived.
 Those who consider themselves Christians while denying the pre-existence of Christ can be broadly divided into two streams.

 First, there are those who nevertheless accept the virgin birth.
-This includes Socinians, and early Unitarians such as John Biddle, and Nathaniel Lardner.
+This includes Socinians, and early Unitarians such as Ferenc David, Jacobus Palaeologus, John Biddle, and Nathaniel Lardner.
 Today the view is primarily held by Christadelphians.
 These groups typically consider that Christ is prophesied and foreshadowed in the Old Testament, but did not exist prior to his birth.

 Second, there are those who also deny the virgin birth.
-This includes Ebionites and later Unitarians, such as Joseph Priestley, and Thomas Jefferson.
+This includes Ebionites, and Unitarians, such as Symon Budny, Joseph Priestley, and Thomas Jefferson.
 This view is often described as adoptionism, and in the 19th century was also called psilanthropism.
 Samuel Taylor Coleridge described himself as having once been a psilanthropist, believing Jesus to be the "real son of Joseph."
 Friedrich Schleiermacher, sometimes called "the father of liberal theology", was one of many German theologians who departed from the idea of personal ontological pre-existence of Christ, teaching that "Christ was not God but was created as the ideal and perfect man whose sinlessness constituted his divinity."
 Similarly, Albrecht Ritschl rejected the pre-existence of Christ, asserting that Christ was the "Son of God" only in the sense that "God had revealed himself in Christ" and Christ "accomplished a religious and ethical work in us which only God could have done."
 Later, Rudolf Bultmann described the pre-existence of Christ as "not only irrational but utterly meaningless."